bilal114/react-autocomplete-component/README.md

 [![npm package][npm-badge]][npm]

 React Autocomplete for input field, all styles are fully customizable.
-In which you coould modify or customize the options JSX and any of the css you want.
+In which you could modify or customize the **options JSX** or add any kind of **input field's JSX** and any of the css to any element according to your need.

 ### Example